wazuh/wazuh-documentation/source/user-manual/manager/good-practices.rst

   # du -h -d1 /var/ossec/logs/

 This command will tell you how much disk space each subfolder takes.
 From these results, you only need to look at ``/var/ossec/logs/alerts`` and ``/var/ossec/logs/archives``.
 Especially this second one.
-If ``archives`` is occupying a lot of space, it means that you have ``logall`` enabled, it will be recommendable to disable it if you have not done it already. ``archives`` will be the first wazuh component you need to clean to free space.
+If ``archives`` is occupying a lot of space, it means that you have ``logall`` enabled, it will be recommendable to disable it if you have not done it already. ``archives`` will be the first wazuh component you need to clean to free space, as all the security relevant information will be stored in ``alerts``.
 It follows the following structure:

 .. code-block:: none